sybrew/the-seo-framework/readme.txt

 1. Because of all previous steps, this would follow naturally.
 1. I've read all code once more, and discovered ways for improvement.
 It's like a spellcheck.
 1. Throughout the code, better and more open standards have been introduced, where other developers can easily add to, disable or enable functionality.
 1. With the help of a code linter, [WordPress VIP best practices](https://vip.wordpress.com/documentation/vip/code-review-what-we-look-for/) have been enforced throughout the plugin.
-This increases security and overal performance.
+This resulted in increased security and overal performance.

 **How do I benefit most of this update, and other plugins in general?**